cloudmesh-community/fa18-523-56/project-report/report.md

 After naming the new property click OK

 Click on the value and use the NiFi expression language insert the tags to use to select the rows for processing.

 ```
 NOTE
-The NiFi experssion language can be found on the Apahce NiFi
+The NiFi expression language can be found on the Apahce NiFi
 website[@fa18-523-56-www-nifi-expressionlanguageguide].
 ```